 By default Fliplet components will line up in a column – top to bottom – with typically one component per row.
 Spacing of the elements can be achieved by changing their margins and paddings.
 This is often all you want for a mobile screen.
-However you may want to consider different options for desktop screens and rows.
+However, you may want to consider different options for desktop screens and rows.

 Creating layouts for wide and narrow screens (ie responsive design)

 A layout that works well for narrow mobile screens is often not suitable for landscape widescreens found on desktops.
 Desktops offer more space allowing your components to expand, scale, and unwrap.
-However, you may not want the image to become so big or the text expand to the full width of the screen making it hard to read (see the example in the image below).
+However, you may not want the image to become so big or the text expands to the full width of the screen making it hard to read (see the example in the image below).

 Using ‘%’, ‘vw’ or ‘vh’ to describe size and distance.
 For example, the width of a component can be a fixed number of pixels (eg ‘500px’) but it can also be expressed as 50% of the space available or 50vw (which means 50% of the screen’s view width regardless of the container a component sits in. ‘vw’ and ‘%’ will effectively be the same if there isn’t a container and the % will refer to the screen width).

 Using maximum and minimum widths.
-If you have set a width to be 100% of the space available – this may look great on small and medium sized screens but on really wide screens you may want to set a maximum width.
-For example, it’s a good idea not to let lines of text go wider than 800px and letting images get too big may make them look pixelated and blurry.
+If you have set the width to be 100% of the space available – this may look great on small and medium sized screens but on really wide screens you may want to set a maximum width.
+For example, it’s a good idea not to let lines of text go wider than 800px, and letting images get too big may make them look pixelated and blurry.

 Manually setting the appearance for different device types (breakpoints).
-You can set appearance settings for mobiles, tablets and desktops by switching the screens using the screen shape menu.
-NB: To make setting styles faster, the styles set on mobile devices are inherited by tablet devices and tablet styles are inherited by desktop devices unless set otherwise.
+You can set appearance settings for mobiles, tablets, and desktops by switching the screens using the screen shape menu.
+NB: To make setting styles faster, the styles set on mobile devices are inherited by tablet devices, and tablet styles are inherited by desktop devices unless set otherwise.
 This means that practically you want to make your changes on mobile first to save yourself manually duplicating appearance settings.

 Wrapping components at different screen widths.
 Many people are familiar with ‘wrapping’ from using a text editor.
-If the width of the container gets smaller, its contents doesn’t get smaller – it simply wraps around into the next row below.
+If the width of the container gets smaller, its contents do not get smaller – it simply wraps around into the next row below.
 This can be achieved by using a container component and ensuring that its appearance settings allow for the wrapping of its contents.

 Hiding or showing a certain component at different screen widths.
 Sometimes adjustments to the size of a component is not enough – it’s better just to not show it at certain screen widths (or hide it and show a different option in its place).
 For example, you may want to hide a large image menu and replace it with a smaller text menu on mobiles.
 You can do this using the container component.
 Add the elements you want to show or hide to the container.
-Then change the visibility of the container for different mobile, tablet and desktop screen sizes (using the ‘visibility’ setting in the appearance menu).
+Then change the visibility of the container for different mobile, tablet, and desktop screen sizes (using the ‘visibility’ setting in the appearance menu).
 NB: If you need to find the component after you’ve hidden it you can do this in the screen structure menu.

 Often you will use a combination of the above to achieve what you’re looking for.
-For example, based on image above, a sensible approach is to set maximum widths for components and center them on the screen.
+For example, based on the image above, a sensible approach is to set maximum widths for components and center them on the screen.
 There are a few ways to do this but one of the simplest is to use container components to group everything together and set a maximum width for all components.
 In the example below we’ve actually used two container components.
-One to contain all its contents at a maximum width and another component to center the contents on the screen (NB you can also center items horizontally by setting left and right margins to ‘auto’).
+One to contain all its contents at maximum width and another component to center the contents on the screen (NB you can also center items horizontally by setting left and right margins to ‘auto’).